 Popular Opinions and Usage

 Linguists and language experts agree that mastering basic numbers like dos is crucial for achieving fluency in Spanish.
-They emphasize the importance of understanding the grammatical context and idiomatic expressions associated with dos to communicate effectively.
+They highlight the importance of understanding the grammatical context and idiomatic expressions associated with dos to communicate effectively.

 In language learning communities, dos is often one of the first words taught, highlighting its foundational role in building vocabulary and grammatical competence.
 Language learning apps and online courses typically include lessons on numbers, with dos featuring prominently.